-Aside from my teaching duties, I also co-ordinate FREN 101, 102, and 215; serve on our department’s TA Training Committe; and work as one of two Advisers for First- and Second-Year French.
+Aside from my teaching duties, I also co-ordinate FREN 101 and 102, and work as one of two Advisers for First- and Second-Year French.

 I love learning, and I love doing so with and from students and colleagues.
 That is why I teach and why I volunteered to take part in Peer Reviewing.

 I have a strong background in foreign language pedagogy and practices and have taught variety of courses, reflective of the different phases of a Spanish language curriculum (language, literature, culture, graduate seminars) in English and in Spanish in multiple university settings in Canada, Mexico, and the United States.
 The courses that I have taught typically range from 20-40 students, though I do have experience teaching larger seminars (150 students).
 My teaching is student-centered, communicative, and integrative and I thoroughly enjoy observing and learning from others’ teaching styles and practices.
 Apart from my role as a teacher here at UBC, I am also the Director of the FHIS Writing Centre, a multilingual writing centre created in 2010, and serve as faculty advisor to the UBC tandem language exchange program.